-A mortgage is a loan that helps you buy or refinance a home.
-When you get a mortgage, you sign an agreement with a lender who gives you the money to finance a home (also called the "principal") in return for a promise to pay back the money as well as to pay interest.
+A mortgage is a loan you use to buy or refinance real estate.
+Mortgages have two parts.
+The first is the mortgage loan, which is a financial agreement between you and your lender.
+The lender agrees to give you money to finance a home (also called the “principal”) in return for your promise to pay back the money with interest.

 How does a mortgage work?